Skip to Georgetown Americas Institute Full Site Menu Skip to main content

 A Conversation with Agustina Bazterrica

-We invite you to a conversation with Argentine writer Agustina Bazterrica, author of acclaimed novels such as Cadáver exquisito (Tender Is the Flesh, 2017), winner of the prestigious Premio Clarín de Novela, as well as Las indignas (The Unworthy, 2023) and short story collections such as Diecinueve garras y un pájaro oscuro (Nineteen Claws and a Black Bird, 2020).
+GAI held a conversation with Argentine writer Agustina Bazterrica, author of acclaimed novels such as Cadáver exquisito (Tender Is the Flesh, 2017), winner of the prestigious Premio Clarín de Novela, as well as Las indignas (The Unworthy, 2023) and short story collections such as Diecinueve garras y un pájaro oscuro (Nineteen Claws and a Black Bird, 2020).
 Bazterrica will talk about the main topics of her work, including dystopian landscapes, gender violence, and the climate crisis in a conversation with Georgetown University professors Nicolás Campisi and Tess Renker.

-This event is sponsored by the Georgetown Americas Institute and the Department of Spanish and Portuguese at Georgetown University, the Embassy of Argentina in Washington, DC, and the Ibero-American Cultural Attachés Association.
+This event was sponsored by the Georgetown Americas Institute and the Department of Spanish and Portuguese at Georgetown University, the Embassy of Argentina in Washington, DC, and the Ibero-American Cultural Attachés Association.
 The conversation will be conducted in Spanish.

 Featuring